Formerly Known As Policy Number: 22.11

 An eligible staff employee's supervisor must approve in advance the course as job-related training and approve the release time, if any, to attend the training.
 Such time off must be compatible with the work schedule of the department and consistent with requirements of contracts and grants regarding time worked.
 The department funds time off with pay for training.

-Requests for reimbursement of allowable expenses through STAP must be made within 20 days of satisfactory completion of the training, with the supervisor's approval.
+Requests for reimbursement of allowable expenses through STAP must be made within 60 days of satisfactory completion of the training, with the supervisor's approval.
 Submitted requests will be charged against the STAP funds based on the class start date.
 When employees are reimbursed in advance of course completion, the employee must provide evidence of satisfactory completion to the supervisor.
-(See Section 5 for procedure).
+(See Section 5 for the procedure).

 b.
 Career Development Training

 Training must be related to an identified and planned training objective for career development.
 Such training may be a formal course given for academic credit or certificate of completion by an accredited college, university, technical/vocational school or institute, special skills school, or adult education school; or be a seminar, workshop or special emphasis short-duration program presented by an approved provider.
-Career development must only be for training activity that will assist the employee in qualifying for a new position or advancement within their current trade or business at Stanford.
+Career development must only be for training activities that will assist the employee in qualifying for a new position or advancement within their current trade or business at Stanford.
 The employee's supervisor must approve in advance this training and any release time needed to attend.

 (1) Release Time/Time Off Without Pay